XCore64/Lexus-Specs/README.md

 # Lexus Specifications App

-This is the Lexus Specifications App using Java in console input as a practice for CS 201 - Intro to Java Development.
+This is the Lexus Specifications App using Java in console input as a practice.

 Finished Lexus specifications on these models:
 * Lexus CT 200h (2011-2016) [2ZR]